 While everyone has an equal voice, there are three distinct roles within the Scrum team structure.

 The product owner is the champion of the product and the foundation for its success.
-Their main responsibility is to understand the business and customer requirements and define and prioritize the work accordingly.
+Their main responsibility is understanding the business and customer requirements and defining and prioritizing the work accordingly.

 - Building and managing the product backlog